check-spelling-sandbox/documentation-v12/docs/messaging-channels/direct-integrations/telegram.md

 The name of your bot is displayed in contact details and elsewhere.

 The Username is a short name to be used in mentions and t.me links.
-Usernames are 5-32 characters long and are case insensitive but may only include Latin characters, numbers, and underscores.
+Usernames are 5-32 characters long and are case-insensitive but may only include Latin characters, numbers, and underscores.
 Your bot's username must end in `bot`, such as `tetris_bot` or `TetrisBot`

 ## Channel Configuration